 Part 2 (Install and openHAB configuration):

 The initial project was designed specifically for Home Assistant, with the yaml configuration files included in the GitHub.
 But after looking at it for a while, I was able to mimic the automation rules for openHAB and I created a set of configuration files for OH.
 I’ve submitted a PR to aderusha and it’s been approved/merged to the HASP repository, under the /contrib/openHAB folder.

-I won’t post the .items or .rules files here due to their length (there are a LOT of items and rules for all the screen configuration options/buttons on the 9 screens), but the files are available at the repo, and I’ve included a sample .sitemap file stub to be able to control/monitor status of the HASP via the Basic UI.
+I won’t post the .items or .rules files here due to their length, but the files are available at the Github repo, and I’ve included a sample .sitemap file stub to be able to control/monitor status of the HASP via the Basic UI.